arshan8/Twin-finder-app/README.md

-# Resume Application
+# TWIN finding web app!!

-This project is a resume management application that utilizes FastAPI for the backend, Streamlit for the frontend, and Qdrant as the database for storing and managing resume data.
+This project utilizes FastAPI for the backend, Streamlit for the frontend, and Qdrant as the database for storing and managing resume data.

 ## Project Structure